§ Verifiable Public Registry v2 Specification

 If any of these precondition checks fail, transaction MUST abort.

-§ [MOD-TD-MSG-2-2-1] Reclaim Trust Deposit Interests basic checks
+§ [MOD-TD-MSG-2-2-1] Reclaim Trust Deposit Yield basic checks

-§ [MOD-TD-MSG-2-2-2] Reclaim Trust Deposit Interests fee checks
+§ [MOD-TD-MSG-2-2-2] Reclaim Trust Deposit Yield fee checks

 Account running the transaction MUST have the required estimated transaction fees in its account, else transaction MUST abort.